JaberAskari/ArtStore/README.md

 # What I have learned and challenges

 This project took me about 70-80 hours and I have done it entirely alone.
-In this project I worked alot with API, Json, Mysql databse, Laravel, React and bootstrap. the hardes and most time consuming part of the project was connecting the React and Laravel together that they could talk to each other and send data.
+In this project I worked alot with API, Json, Mysql databse, Laravel, React and bootstrap. the hardest and most time consuming part of the project was connecting the React and Laravel together that they could talk to each other and send data.